Nynergy/horizon/README.md

 selected media to the end of the playlist.

-On the Saved Playlists screen, you can view your saved playlists, play individual tracks from any given playlist, or load the entire playlist into the play queue.
+On the Saved Playlists screen, you can view your saved playlists, play individual tracks from any given playlist, load the entire playlist into the play queue, rename playlists, delete playlists, and move and delete tracks within playlists.

-There are still some features I need to add, such as deleting certain items from the play queue, saving new playlists, deleting saved playlists, renaming saved playlists, moving and reordering tracks in the play queue and any given saved playlist, and more.

 ## How can I run it?